MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-investigate-incident.md

 ### Get sign-in logs details

-Natasha then reviews the Sign-In Logs for the user and the sign-in status (success or failure), location (city, state, country), IP address, device information (device ID, operating system, browser), and sign-in risk level.
-He also checks the correlation ID for each sign-in event, which can be used for further investigation.
+Natasha then reviews the sign-in logs for the user and the sign-in status (success or failure), location (city, state, country), IP address, device information (device ID, operating system, browser), and sign-in risk level.
+She also checks the correlation ID for each sign-in event, which can be used for further investigation.

 She uses the following prompts to get the information she needs: